 What is the treatment for Morton's neuroma?

-Simple treatments may be all that are needed for some people with a Morton's neuroma.
-They include the following:
+Non-surgical treatments may be all that are needed for many people with a Morton's neuroma.
+From the simple to the more technical, they include the following:

 - Steroid or local anaesthetic injections (or a combination of both) into the affected area of the foot may be needed if the simple footwear changes do not fully relieve symptoms.
+This may be done by a specialist in ultrasound scans (radiologist), who injects whilst doing the ultrasound scan.
+It may also be done by a podiatrist, or an orthopaedic surgeon.
 However, the footwear modification measures should still be continued.

 - Sclerosant injections involve the injection of alcohol and local anaesthetic into the affected nerve under the guidance of an ultrasound scan.
 Some studies have shown this to be as effective as surgery.
 However, this may not be widely available in the UK yet.

-- Cryotherapy, or freezing, is sometimes used but is not widely available in the UK.
+- Freezing (cryotherapy) is sometimes used but is not widely available in the UK.

-If these non-surgical measures do not work, surgery is sometimes needed.
-Surgery normally involves a small incision (cut) being made on either the top, or the sole, of the foot between the affected toes.
-Usually, the surgeon will then either create more space around the affected nerve (known as nerve decompression) or will cut out (resect) the affected nerve.
+If these non-surgical measures do not work, an operation is sometimes needed.
+Surgery normally involves a small cut (incision) being made on either the top or the sole of the foot, between the affected toes.
+The surgeon will cut out (resect) the affected nerve.
+Alternatively, the surgeon may create more space around the affected nerve (known as nerve decompression).
 If the nerve is resected, there will be some permanent numbness of the skin between the affected toes.
 This does not usually cause any problems.

 You will usually have to wear a special shoe for a short time after surgery until the wound has healed and normal footwear can be used again.

 Surgery is usually successful.
-However, as with any surgical operation, there is a risk of complications.
+At least three quarters of people have a satisfactory result.
+As with any surgical operation, there is a small risk of complications.
 For example, after this operation a small number of people can develop a wound infection.
-Another complication may be long-term thickening of the skin (callus formation) on the sole of the foot (known as plantar keratosis).
-This may require treatment by a specialist in care of the feet (chiropody).
+Major problems after the operation are very rare.

 What is the outlook (prognosis) for Morton's neuroma?

-About one person in four will not require any surgery for Morton's neuroma and their symptoms can be controlled with footwear modification and steroid/local anaesthetic injections.
+About one third of people with Morton's neuroma get better just with changing their footwear and using metatarsal pads.
 Of those who choose to have surgery, about three out of four will have good results with relief of their symptoms.

 Recurrent or persisting (chronic) symptoms can occur after surgery.
 Sometimes, decompression of the nerve may have been incomplete or the nerve may just remain 'irritable'.
 In those who have had cutting out (resection) of the nerve (neurectomy), a recurrent or 'stump' neuroma may develop in any nerve tissue that was left behind.
-This can sometimes be more painful than the original condition.
+This can itself be very painful.
+In one in four people who have got better with an operation, the problem returns at a later date.
+It is important to keep wearing the right shoes to prevent this from happening.

 Can Morton's neuroma be prevented?